carpentries/carpentries.org-archive/pages/online-workshop-recommendations.md

 * Instructor (cannot be shared with any other role): actively sharing their screen and presenting the lesson content.
 * Helper-Technical: responsible for watching for students reporting problems in the chat and providing assistance.
 * Helper-Facilitator: responsible for monitoring the room for muting students (requires host or co-host status on Zoom), watching for student questions across platforms.
-Optionally, depending on instructor preference, they may facilitate Q&A sections if the instructor needs a moment to step away, loses connection, or needs a moment to review their notes.
+Optionally, depending on instructor preference, they may facilitate QandA sections if the instructor needs a moment to step away, loses connection, or needs a moment to review their notes.
 * Helper - Breakout manager: uses host status on Zoom to create and assign breakout rooms as needed